 Based on measurable functions Compiled for monthly measurements (for organisational performance) Target driven, which requires baseline information for the measurement of performance (performance is measured against targets, not demographics) The indicators are split into input, output, outcome, process, legal requirements and national indicators as far as possible All the indicators should be measurable, simple, precise, relevant, adequate and objective.
-Input Indicators These are indicators that measure what it costs the municipality to purchase the essentials for producing desired outputs (economy), and whether the municipality achieves more with less, in resources terms (efficiency) without compromising quality.
-The input indicators are indicating what we need to do the work and may be the amount of time, money or number of people it took the municipality to deliver a service Output Indicators These are the indicators that measure whether a set of activities or processes yield the desired products - effectiveness indicators.
+These are indicators that measure what it costs the municipality to purchase the essentials for producing desired outputs (economy), and whether the municipality achieves more with less, in resources terms (efficiency) without compromising quality.
+The input indicators are indicating what we need to do the work and may be the amount of time, money or number of people it took the municipality to deliver a service These are the indicators that measure whether a set of activities or processes yield the desired products - effectiveness indicators.
 They are usually expressed in quantitative terms and respond to what we have produced.
 These indicators relate to programme activities or processes.
-Outcome Indicators These are the indicators that measure the quality as well as the impact of the products/programmes in terms of the achievement of the overall objectives.
+These indicators measure the quality as well as the impact of the products/programmes in terms of the achievement of the overall objectives.
 In terms of quality, they measure whether the products meet the set standards in terms of the perceptions of the beneficiaries of the service rendered.
 In terms of impact, they measure the net effect of the products or services on the overall objective.
 Outcome indicators relate to programme objectives and responds to what we wish to achieve.
-Activity indicators The process or activities that use a range of inputs to produce the desired outputs and ultimately outcomes.
-It therefore responds to the question "what we do" Impact indicators The results of achieving specific outcomes, such as reducing poverty and creating jobs.
-Direct indicators Data collected mainly by management information systems viz., Quantity Quality Cost/Price Timelines Start and end times Distribution Adequacy Accessibility Opinion based indicators Relationship Data collected through surveys Calculated using a combination of direct and other data indicators Target The level of performance (or desired state of progress) of the indicator that Baseline is intended to be achieved within a specified time period.
+The process or activities that use a range of inputs to produce the desired outputs and ultimately outcomes.
+It therefore responds to the question "what we do" The results of achieving specific outcomes, such as reducing poverty and creating jobs.
+Data collected mainly by management information systems viz., ♥ Quantity ♥ Quality ♥ Cost/Price ♥ Timelines ♥ Start and end times ♥ Distribution ♥ Adequacy ♥ Accessibility Data collected through surveys Calculated using a combination of direct and other data The level of performance (or desired state of progress) of the indicator that is intended to be achieved within a specified period.
 (Value) The value (or status quo) of the indicator before the start of the programme or prior to the period over which performance is to be monitored and reviewed.
 If the baseline did not exist, then "new" will be used.
-Measurement source and frequency Should indicate where the data emanates from, how frequently it can be measured and reported.
+Should indicate where the data emanates from, how frequently it can be measured and reported.
 This information will assist the auditing process.